 Positive reinforcement is a powerful tool because it helps to change the way you think about your behavior.
 Instead of seeing your bad habit as something negative, you start to see it as something that can be changed.
 This shift in thinking is essential for breaking bad habits and making lasting changes.

-So, if you’re trying to break a bad habit, look for ways to positively reinforce your good behavior.
+So, if you’re trying to break free, look for ways to positively reinforce your good behavior.
 This could mean setting small goals and rewarding yourself when you reach them or simply taking the time to appreciate your progress.
 Whatever you do, make sure to give yourself credit for the changes you’re making.

 Why Breaking Bad Habits Is Worth It.